elahe-dastan/processing-sequences/README.md

 - input gate: which parts of g(t) should be added to the long-term state
 - output gate: which parts of the long-term state should be read and output at this time step, both to h(t) and to y(t)

+#### GRU cells
+Gated recurrent unit is a simplified version of the LSTM cell, seems to perform just as well.

+#### Using 1D convolutional layers to process sequences
+A 1D convolutional layer slides several kernels across a sequence, producing a 1D feature map per kernel.
+Each kernel will learn to detect a single very short sequential pattern (no longer than the kernel size).
+By shortening the sequences the convolutional layer may help the GRU layers detect longer patterns.